-The Maui Scheduler can be thought of as a policy engine which allows sites control over when, where, and how resources such as processors, memory, and disk are allocated to jobs.
+The Maui Scheduler is a policy engine which allows sites control over when, where, and how resources such as processors, memory, and disk are allocated to jobs.
 In addition to this control, it also provides mechanisms which help to intelligently optimize the use of these resources, monitor system performance, help diagnose problems, and generally manage the system.